rsing148/CommunityClassroom-Git/README.md

 ## Nearly Every Operation is Local

 * Most operations in Git only need local files and resources to operate.
 Generally no information is needed from another computer on your network.
-If you are using a CVCS where most operations have that network latency overhead.
+Whereas if you are using a CVCS, most operations have that network latency overhead.

 * For example, to browse the history of the project, Git doesn't need to go out to the server to get the history and display it for you - it simply reads it directly from your local database.
-This means you see the project history almost instantaneously, instead of having to ask a remote server to do it, or pull an older version of the file from the remote server and do it locally.
+This means you see the project history almost instantaneously, instead of having to ask a remote server to do it.

 ## Git has Integrity